ElliotOusley/CS362_Team_11_Project/Project Architecture and Design.md

 affect the final product if fun mechanics are not identified.
 This issue can be minimized by running frequent playtesting to get feedback on what others find fun.

+**Integration Issues:**
+Since the project involves multiple components working together, integration issues have a high likelihood and a medium impact if not managed properly.
+These issues could happen when members independently developed codes fail to function correctly as a whole.
+Based on past development, integration problems often surface late in the project if components are not tested together early.
+To mitigate this, we will continuously testing our codes as they are developed.
+Regular integration tests will be conducted to detect mismatches in APIs, data formats, or dependencies.
+If integration failures occur, debugging will be prioritized, and adjustments will be made to ensure compatibility across all modules.

 **Audiences:**
 Our game combines multiple genres as a way to teach programming in a fun way.
 However, this runs the risk of alienating audiences.
 As an example, combining a puzzle game with a role playing game may